epifab/epifab.github.io/inprogress/ABOUT.md

 }
 ```

-There's a bit more plumbing here, but we can work on it:
+It's a bit verbose, but we can work on it.
+Since the `JsonEncoder` has only one *single abstract method*, it qualifies as a *functional interface* according to [Java 8 specs](https://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html).
+Hence we can create new instances by simply implementing a lambda expression `T -> String` for the `encode` method:

 ```scala
 trait JsonEncoder[T] {